Rapidfacture/mongoose-multi/readme.md

 # mongoose-multi
 Create multiple Mongoose connections to severals DBs.

-Store files through gridfs.
+Note: gridfs support was removed in 1.0.0

 ## Installation